Broadway's Nick Cordero wakes up from coma after amputation

 Friends set up a GoFundMe to help Kloots and Cordero cover medical bills and make their new home in Los Angeles wheelchair accessible.
 It has already raised over $500,000.

-While Kloots says there is still a long road ahead of them, she's staying positive and shared how excited she is to have her husband home.
+While Kloots says there is still a long road ahead of them, she's staying positive and imagining the day that her husband leaves the hospital and comes home.

 "I'm not going to let him leave my side.
 I can't wait to be reunited with him.
 I miss him like crazy, Elvis misses him like crazy," she said.
 "And we can't wait to have him home."